-3. WebEOC.
-WebEOC is a web-based collaborative planning and execution tool which promotes information sharing across all levels of response, management, and command, regardless of geographic location.
-It is in common use at the state and county level throughout the Eastern United States.
-It has been adopted for implementation by the Federal Emergency Management Agency (FEMA).
-The MCIEAST-MCB CAMLEJ EOC will develop, maintain, and disseminate a Common Operating Picture (COP) using the WebEOC application.
-Additionally, the MCIEAST-MCB CAMLEJ EOC will use the WebEOC tool to collect and track requests for information and support, to pass information, and to manage tasks associated with the emergency management effort.
-It is therefore critically important that all participants in the emergency response and management effort be trained and equipped to access and use the application in all foreseeable circumstances.
+(MCOP).
+As of 1 April 2018, MCIEAST-MCB CAMLEJ uses the MCICOM sponsored web based emergency management application commonly referred to as MCOP.
+The MCIEAST-MCB CAMLEJ EOC uses MCOP to develop, maintain, and disseminate a Common Operating Picture (COP).
+Additionally, the EOC will use MCOP to collect and track requests for information and support, to pass information and to manage tasks associated with the emergency management effort.
+It is therefore critically important that all participants in the emergency response and management effort and the MCIEAST Staff are trained and equipped to use the application under all foreseeable circumstances.